Breaking: Tension as Catalan parliament declares independence from Spain

 The announcement came after Catalonia leader, President Carles Puigdemont, refused to withdraw a bid to secede.

-The Spanish government, according to a report by Daily Mail, gave Puigdemont until this morning October 18, to abandon his 'suspended' declaration of independence, but chose instead to threaten the government with a regional parliamentary vote on a formal declaration.
+The Spanish government, according to a report by Daily Mail, gave Puigdemont until the morning of October 18, to abandon his 'suspended' declaration of independence, but chose instead to threaten the government with a regional parliamentary vote on a formal declaration.

 Nnamdi Kanu and Biafra agitation... the journey so far! on NAIJ.com TV[embedded content]